xxfoundation/elixxir-docs/link_layer.md

 ## A tour of our TLS usage and it's CA controls.

-TLS controlled by NDF (network definition file) which is distributed by the mixnet PKI system.
-Embedded within the NDF are the x.509 Certificates for the mixnet TLS endpoints.
+The Elixxir mix network's TLS endpoints are controlled by NDF (network definition file) which is distributed by the mixnet PKI system.
+Embedded within the NDF are the x.509 Certificates for the TLS endpoints.
 These TLS certificates are used to ensure that only authorized gateways and nodes may participate in the mix network.
 However this TLS authentication is also used to enforce the ordering of each mix cascade.
 As mentioned in the